-For detailed information by state on safety, go to “Murder in Mexico.
-What a Joke!”
+For detailed information by state on safety, click here to view our Safety review and stats.

-In our “At a Glance” charts on each “place” page, you will find ratings for Lifestyle and Safety.
+In our “At a Glance” charts on each city page you visit, you will find ratings for Lifestyle and Safety.
 For the Lifestyle codes, a “-” will mean the low end of the range and a “+” will be the high end.
 For the safety ratings, the Mexican states are coded by number of Americans murdered in 2010 and 2011.

 These place articles will give you some general information on what to expect in the areas we have highlighted.
 Each place article starts with a “Lifestyle” rating from our “Lifestyle Rating” chart which will give you an idea of what kind of net income it requires to live comfortably in the area.